ttomtsis/DVDApplication/README.md

 * Navigate to the docker-scripts directory, located inside the project directory
 * Start the containers by running the compose-start.bat file: `./compose-start.bat`
 * Delete the containers, networks and associated vlumes by running the compose-stop.bat file: `./compose-stop.bat`

+### Option 3: Dockerhub
+* Check out the associated dockerhub repository: https://hub.docker.com/repository/docker/ttomtsis/dvd-spring-server/general
+* Pull the desired image and use the `start.bat` script to run it `docker pull ttomtsis/dvd-spring-server:native-image`

 ## Kubernetes
 To run the project on Minikube, make sure you have python 3, Minikube and kubectl installed and properly configured on your machine.